maxwharris/eConfig/README.md

 # eConfig

-Config Editor with minimal GUI designed for linux config files.
+Configuration editor with minimal GUI designed for linux config files.

-supports most config files but can TRY to work on any file.
+supports various configuration files but will TRY to work on any file.

 use with caution.